Cray-HPE/docs-csm/operations/configuration_management/Write_Ansible_Code_for_CFS.md

 For users just starting to write plays, or who just want to focus on the biggest improvements, here is a summary of the key tips:

-* Disable fact gathering if the play doesn't use Ansible facts: `gather_facts: false`
+* Disable fact gathering if the play does not use Ansible facts: `gather_facts: false`
 * Use image customization where possible to avoid running tasks every time nodes boot.
 * Use `group_by`, `add_host` and `include_*` rather than `roles:` and `when:` to avoid repeating conditionals.
 * Use existing Ansible modules rather than calling shell commands or scripts.